VigneshVSV/hololinked/doc/source/development_notes.rst

 RPC or REST(-like) paradigm with HTTP is that, |module-highlighted| attempts to be a hybrid of both.
 For instrument control & data-acquisition, it is difficult to move away completely from RPC to REST.
 Besides, most instrument drivers/hardware allow only a single persistent connection with a single process instead of multiple clients or processes.
-Further, when such a process talks to an instrument, only one instruction can be sent at a time, which needs to be completed before the next instruction.
+Further, when such a process talks to an instrument, only one instruction can be sent at a time (in general), which needs to be completed before the next instruction.
 On the other hand, HTTP Servers are multi-threaded or asyncio oriented by design and REST(-like) API does not care how many simultaneous operations are run.
 To reconcile both, the following is proposed: